MonashDeepNeuron/HPP/content/part6/tasks/iterators.md

 > Note: A pointer actually satisfies the Contiguous Iterator Category

-Before C++, there were empty structs used as tags to help categorise an iterator into its respective category.
+Before C++20, there were empty structs used as tags to help categorise an iterator into its respective category.
 Since C++ there have been concepts introduces to perform this check more elegantly along with other iterator-related concepts to all for anything modelling an iterator to satisfy the constraints.

 ### Task 1.3 : Obtaining Iterators